France opts for 3rd shots, not lockdown, to fight new wave | Health

 - France

-Coronavirus infections have peaked in France over the last few days, with daily new cases rising above the 30,000 mark.
+Coronavirus infections have jumped in France over the last few days, with daily new cases rising above the 30,000 mark, and virus-related hospitalisations and deaths are again rising.

 French Health Minister Olivier Veran laid out the plans during a press conference in which he announced a reduction in the time gap between second and third shots from six to five months.
 He said France already has enough vaccines to launch the nationwide booster campaign.

-He said that there are ten times more unvaccinated people currently hospitalized because of the virus than vaccinated ones, adding that without the vaccine the country would already be in a lockdown situation.
+He said that there are ten times more unvaccinated people currently hospitalised because of the virus than vaccinated ones, adding that without the vaccine the country would already be in a lockdown situation.

+More than 89 per cent of French adults are vaccinated, but the most vulnerable had a vaccine early in the year and so immunity is believed to be waning.
+Also, children under 12 have not had access to vaccines yet in France though that could change after the European Medicines Agency on Thursday authorised Pfizer's COVID-19 vaccine for five to 11-year-olds.

+In a sign of resurgent concerns about France's virus situation, Morocco is suspending all flights to and from France starting Friday, until further notice.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)